AllaRomasheva/allaromasheva.github.io/_posts/en/2023/2023-11-03-about-the-brief.md

 ---
-title: What is a brief and why is it needed ?
+title: What is a brief and why is it needed?
 description: Design is not art.
 "I see it that way" is not appropriate here.
 Design exists to solve business problems, make money and achieve goals in a visual way.
 category: en
 source: